danomatika/ofxPd/README.md

 Description
 -----------

-ofxPd is an Open Frameworks addon for running an instance of the Pure Data audio environment within an OpenFrameworks application.
+ofxPd is an Open Frameworks addon for running an instance of the Pure Data audio environment within an openFrameworks application.
 Audio, messages, and [MIDI](http://en.wikipedia.org/wiki/Musical_Instrument_Digital_Interface) events can be passed to and from pure data patches and the library is thread safe.

 [Pure Data](http://pure-data.info) is a graphical patching environment for audio and multimedia (note: the gui and graphics features are not within the scope of this addon)

-[OpenFrameworks](http://www.openframeworks.cc) is a cross platform open source toolkit for creative coding in C++
+[openFrameworks](http://www.openframeworks.cc) is a cross platform open source toolkit for creative coding in C++

 Build Requirements
 ------------------